flipt-io/flipt-client-sdks/README.md

 These client-side SDKs are responsible for evaluating context and returning the results of the evaluation.
 They enable developers to easily integrate Flipt into their applications without relying on server-side evaluation.

+> [!WARNING]
-> [!NOTE] These SDKs are currently experimental.
+> These SDKs are currently experimental.
 We are looking for feedback on the design and implementation.
 Please open an issue if you have any feedback or questions.

 ## Architecture

 The client SDKs are designed to be embedded in end-user applications.

-The evaluation logic is written in Rust and can be found in the `flipt-engine` directory.
+The evaluation logic is written in Rust and can be found in the [flipt-engine](./flipt-engine/) directory.
 The language clients that are used in end-user applications wrap the engine can be found in the `flipt-client-{language}` directories.

 See [ARCHITECTURE.md](./ARCHITECTURE.md).